igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

 [console.log] Concat(0x000000000000000000000000, Extract(p__owners[0]_address_c7821fc_58()))
 ...
 ```
 So much better!
-The code below is now unlocked as Halmos can now see the scenario where `owner` is, for example **Alice** with address `0xcafe0003`.
+The code below is now unlocked as Halmos can see the scenario where `owner` is, for example **Alice** with address `0xcafe0003`.
 ### solver-timeout-branching halmos option
-Now let's move on to an important `--solver-timeout-branching` parameter of Halmos.
+Now let's move on to an important `--solver-timeout-branching` parameter of Halmos. `OwnerIsNotABeneficiary` is not the only place in this challenge where the solver can behave unstable (even on a powerful CPU).
 If you examine several different logs with full traces of all paths that were made in different runs, you can see that they differ a lot.
 Halmos starts to run erratically, especially if the working machine is overloaded: entire functions have been ignored.
 This is a clear sign that the solver does not cope with **branching**.
 Simply put: every time Halmos encounters a branching statement (for example `if()`), it runs a solver that determines whether the statement is **true** or **false**.
 And, unfortunately, sometimes the solver cannot calculate it quickly (especially in such complex setups with an overloaded number of symbolic variables).
-Because of this, it does not fit into the timeout allocated to it, and branching does not occur in a correct way.
+Because of this, it does not fit into the timeout allocated to it (1 ms is default timeout), and branching does not occur in a correct way.

 The solution is actually quite simple, but expensive.
 We simply add another startup parameter:
 ```javascript